“Throw a delightful ‘soirée’ for friends and clients of Inkpact.”

-Our network consists of some inspiring Founders, creatives and high-profile businesses – all people who truly care about building brands that connect with their customers.
+Inkpact’s network consists of some inspiring Founders, creatives and high-profile businesses – all people who truly care about building brands that connect with their customers.
 So, our event had to be really special.
-Three of us at Inkpact put our heads together and put together a plan of action.
-After months of planning, dreaming up ideas and putting them into action, the event was a success.
+So, along with another team memebr at Inkpact, we put our heads together and pulled together a plan of action.
+After weeks of planning, dreaming up ideas and putting them into action, the event was a success.
 As well as showing you what it looked like, I want to share with you the creative process behind the ideas and the people I worked with to make magical moments for our guests.

 1. Know your ‘Why’